Edim7/shopware65-blog-task/README.md

-Before we start, a bit about the requirements
+Before we start, a bit about the project / set up...
+Even though I named the repo shopware 65 its actually using shopware 6.4

 For this to run you need PHP, Docker, Composer and Symfony CLI We are going to use Symfonys webserver and Docker for almost everything else since this makes the workflow much easier to setup and less resource intensive